HB-Consumer-Goods-Testing-XRF-740x150

 Detect hazardous materials anywhere in the supply chain

 Manufacturers, importers, distributors, and retailers of consumer goods are challenged to meet stringent regulations on permissible levels of lead and other toxic metals in their products.
-Keeping these hazardous materials out of the supply chains, and out of the hands of consumers, is a mounting concern as safety audits uncover a growing number of violations.
-The list of affected products is long and includes toys, jewelry, clothing, furniture, and cosmetics.
-In the wake of numerous product recalls, the Consumer Product Safety Improvement Act of 2008 (CPSIA) was passed to regulate lead levels in children’s toys and other products.
+Keeping these hazardous materials out of the supply chains, and out of the hands of consumers, is of utmost concern as safety audits uncover a growing number of violations.
+The list of affected products includes toys, jewelry, clothing, furniture, cosmetics and more.

-Portable Thermo Scientific Niton XRF analyzers are trusted by the U.S. Consumer Product Safety Commission (CPSC), the European Union's Product Safety Enforcement Forum (PROSAFE), and other regulatory agencies to screen consumer products for lead and other regulated elements including barium, antimony, selenium, cadmium, mercury, arsenic, and hexavalent chromium.
-They are the only XRF analyzers that are capable of differentiating between lead on the surface of an object such as clothing and lead that exists in all other substrates.
+Thermo Scientific Niton handheld XRF analyzers are trusted by the US Consumer Product Safety Commission (CPSC), the European Union's Product Safety Enforcement Forum (PROSAFE), and other regulatory agencies to screen consumer products for lead and other regulated elements including barium, antimony, selenium, cadmium, mercury, arsenic, and hexavalent chromium.
+Niton analyzers can differentiate between lead on the surface of an object, such as clothing, and lead that exists in other substrates.

 • Standardize inspection protocol.